rborges13795/haunted-places-api/README.md

 ```
 php artisan db:seed
 ```
-- Then, go to /routes/web.php and uncomment all the routes that are commented in order to use then in Postman.
+- Then, go to /routes/web.php and uncomment all the routes that are commented in order to use them in Postman.
 ## Requirements
 - PHP >= 7.3
 - OpenSSL PHP Extension